 This depends on mail\smtpmode.
-Specify when you are using ssl or tls, or leave empty for no encryption.
+Specify when you are using ssl for SSL/TLS or tls for STARTTLS, or leave empty for no encryption.

 'mail\smtpauth' => false,

 This depends on mail\smtpmode.
 Change this to true if your mail server requires authentication.